Kuadrant/multicluster-gateway-controller/docs/how-to/ocm-control-plane-walkthrough.md

     No resources found
     ```

-1. Lets create a simple echo app with a HTTPRoute in one of the gateway clusters.
+1. Let's create a simple echo app with a HTTPRoute in one of the gateway clusters.
 Remember to replace the hostnames.
 Again we are creating this in the single hub cluster for now.
 In `T1`, run:

     ```bash
     kubectl apply -f - <<EOF